Sports in the United States

+As in Canada and Australia, sports leagues in the United States do not practice promotion and relegation, unlike most sports leagues in Europe.
+Another notable distinction is that most sports fans in the United States tend to follow more than one team sport, depending on the time of year, unlike the case in many parts of the world where fans might avidly follow only one team sport such as soccer or baseball.
+Thus, it is possible for an American sports fan who follows multiple sports to spend practically every single day of the year watching professional sports, since there is no time of year when all the Big Five leagues would be off-season.

-Sports are particularly associated with education in the United States, with most high schools and universities having organized sports, and this is a unique sporting footprint for the U.S. College sports competitions play an important role in the American sporting culture, and college basketball and college football are nearly as popular as professional sports in some parts of the country.
+Sports are particularly associated with education in the United States, with most high schools and universities having organized sports, and this is a unique sporting footprint for the American College sports competitions play an important role in the American sporting culture, and college basketball and college football are more popular than professional sports in some parts of the country.
 The major sanctioning body for college sports is the National Collegiate Athletic Association (NCAA).
 Colleges collectively receive billions of dollars from TV deals, sponsorships, and ticket sales.
 In 2019, the total revenue generated by NCAA athletic departments added up to $18.9 billion.

-Based on Olympic Games, World Championships, and other major competitions in respective sports, the United States is the most successful nation in baseball, basketball, athletics, swimming, lacrosse, beach volleyball, figure skating, tennis, golf, boxing, diving, shooting, rowing and snowboarding, and is all time one of the top five most successful nations in ice hockey, wrestling, gymnastics, volleyball, speed skating, alpine skiing, bobsleigh, equestrian, sailing, cycling, weightlifting and archery, among others.
+Based on Olympic Games, World Championships, and other major competitions in respective sports, the United States is the most successful nation in the world in baseball, basketball, athletics, swimming, lacrosse, beach volleyball, figure skating, tennis, golf, boxing, diving, shooting, rowing and snowboarding, and is one of the top five most successful nations in ice hockey, wrestling, gymnastics, volleyball, speed skating, alpine skiing, bobsleigh, equestrian, sailing, cycling, weightlifting and archery, among others.
 This makes the United States the most successful sports nation in the world.
 The United States has been referred to by some as the Hegemon of World Sports.
-The United States has placed first in the Summer Olympic medal table 18 times out of 29 Summer Olympics and 28 appearances.
+The United States has placed first in the Summer Olympic medal table 19 times out of 30 Summer Olympics and 29 appearances.
 Unlike most other nations, the United States government does not provide funding for sports nor for the United States Olympic & Paralympic Committee.
+The United States Olympic contingent is additionally the only Olympic contingent in the world to receive no government funding; neither training and development costs nor prize money are provided by the U.S. national government.